Reviews

 Your Boutique Consumer-Centric Legal Practice

-Campbell Attorneys’ niche practice areas are in consumer law, debt mediation and negotiation, credit law, credit report restoration, reckless credit investigations, and general insolvency law and divorce.
-We assist consumers throughout South Africa with consumer, credit law, debt mediation, insolvency, and general family law matters.
-Such assistance includes the rescission and cancellation of administration orders, emolument attachment orders, and cancellation of the debt review process.
-Where necessary, and the consumer has the relevant grounds, we also assist with the rescission of Magistrate and High Court judgments and general credit report restoration.
-Debt relief assistance includes sequestration, also known as voluntary surrender, debt mediation and negotiation, and rehabilitation after sequestration.
-Assistance with consumer matters such as the purchase of defective goods or services, disputes relating to consumer agreements, and the termination thereof, is also provided.
-In short, our areas of legal practice focus on the protection, enforcement, and realization of consumer rights as entrenched in South African Insolvency Law, Credit Law, and Consumer Protection Law.
+Campbell Attorneys’ niche practice areas include consumer law, debt mediation and negotiation, credit law, credit report restoration, reckless credit investigations, general insolvency law, and divorce law.
+We assist consumers throughout South Africa with matters related to consumer law, credit law, debt mediation, insolvency, and general family law.
+Our services include the rescission and cancellation of administration orders, emolument attachment orders, and cancellation of the debt review process.
+Where necessary—and where the consumer has the relevant grounds—we also assist with the rescission of Magistrate and High Court judgments and with credit report restoration.
+Our debt relief offerings include sequestration (also known as voluntary surrender), debt mediation and negotiation, and rehabilitation after sequestration.
+We further provide assistance with consumer matters such as the purchase of defective goods or services, disputes relating to consumer agreements, and their termination.
+In short, our legal practice is focused on the protection, enforcement, and realization of consumer rights as established in South African Insolvency Law, Credit Law, and Consumer Protection Law.

 Our Philosophy

-We provide honest and transparent advice and solutions, appreciating the sensitivity and complexity of financial distress and impaired credit reports.
-Our aim is to deliver the best possible solutions and services, benefiting thousands of consumers throughout South Africa, including expats living abroad.
+We provide honest and transparent advice and solutions, recognizing the sensitivity and complexity of financial distress and impaired credit reports.
+Our aim is to deliver the best possible outcomes and services, benefiting thousands of consumers throughout South Africa, including expats living abroad.

 Legal Fees

-As far as possible, legal fees are set and disclosed upfront after a preliminary assessment.
+Where possible, legal fees are set and disclosed upfront following a preliminary assessment.
 If legal assistance is provided, fees and payment terms are agreed upon and documented in writing.
-We offer the option of monthly fee payments via debit mandate at no extra cost.
+We also offer the option of monthly fee payments via debit mandate at no extra cost.

 Some of our client reviews: